Critical Illness Insurance – what does it cover?

 You can decide how long you want critical illness cover in place, for a fixed term such as 25 years or until you retire.

-You can tailor the cover so the level of cover decreases over time, until your children leave home or the mortgage is paid off, for example, or remains the same over the whole term.
+You can tailor the cover so the level of cover decreases over time.
+This might be until your children leave home or the mortgage is paid off, for example.
+Or your cover can remain the same over the whole term.

-Your premiums are based on the likelihood of you making a claim and factors taken into account include your age, whether you’re a smoker and if you already have an underlying condition.
+Your premiums are based on the likelihood of you making a claim and factors taken into account include:

 The sector you work in or the type of work you do can also affect the price of the policy.